-Many times my colleagues have asked me how to change SSH port on CentOS 7.
+My colleagues have asked me many times how to change the SSH port on CentOS 7.
 Obviously, the most straightforward solution (edit /etc/ssh/sshd_config) did not work: OpenSSH failed to restart, something like this:

 Jul 29 03:54:24 localhost.localdomain systemd[1]: Starting OpenSSH server daemon...